-(a) section 35(1) sets out the first data protection principle (requirement that processing be lawful and fair);
+(a) section 86 sets out the first data protection principle (requirement that processing be lawful, fair and transparent);

-(b) section 36(1) sets out the second data protection principle (requirement that purposes of processing be specified, explicit and legitimate);
+(b) section 87 sets out the second data protection principle (requirement that the purposes of processing be specified, explicit and legitimate);

-(e) section 39(1) sets out the fifth data protection principle (requirement that
+(e) section 90 sets out the fifth data protection principle

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.